-What’s It Mean If You Have a Gum recession?
+What’s It Mean If You Have a Gum Recession?

 Receding gums, or gum recession, means that your gum tissue has started to pull back from your teeth, disclosing the roots.
 Once tooth roots are uncovered, they’re left unguarded from the elements, including hot and cold beverages and maybe even your toothbrush.
 The result is severe sensitive tooth pain.
 Gum recession also makes it easy for the bacteria to settle into these newly created crevices and cause decay.
-Lastly, healthy gums are responsible for holding sturdy teeth, but receding gums weakens that hold and results in tooth loss.
+Lastly, healthy gums are responsible for holding sturdy teeth, but receding gums weaken that hold and results in tooth loss.
 As we’ve discussed above, once the gum recession starts, there’s no way to reverse gum tissue.
 Nevertheless, there are still treatment options available, and your dentist in Edina can help you find the best way to treat gum recession.
-Get more information about treat receding gums
+Get more information about treating receding gums

 There’s a good possibility that they will suffer from receding gums at some time in all people’s lives.
 It can be due to some causes, and it can be caused by any one of them.
 Whatever your particular cause for having receding gums is, it’s important to treat it quickly as it can lead to even more serious complications such as tooth loss, infection, and painful abscesses.
 The quicker you treat it, the less it will spread to other parts of the mouth.
 If you have both gummy and bleeding gums, you will look at prolonged treatment and possibly even tooth extraction.

 Symptoms of receding gums